 She scored the last point of that game.

-The UBC women's volleyball team were yet again the national champions since 2008.
+The UBC women's volleyball team were yet again the national champions for the first time since 2008.

 "We had all worked so hard and for me personally, it was a big triumph because I had overcome a really bad concussion and an ankle reconstruction," she said.